pwall567/log-front-api/README.md

 - `void warn(Object message)`
 - `void error(Object message)`
 - `void error(Throwable throwable, Object message)`
+- `void log(Level level, Object message)`

 The message is specified as being of type `Object`, and may be nullable &ndash; in most cases it will be converted to `String` by `String.valueOf(message)` (or equivalent), but that is dependent on the implementation.
-The last function takes a `Throwable` as well as the message; how the `Throwable` is handled also depends on the implementation.
+The second `error` function takes a `Throwable` as well as the message; how the `Throwable` is handled also depends on the implementation.
+The last function in the list allows the level to be specified as a parameter.

 There are also tests for the logging level of the `Logger`: